 - Declaration of Reports: The buyer signs off that they have seen all inspection reports

-- Abstract of Title: This is the document of documents, which lists all the legal papers that affect the title
+- Abstract of Title: This document is an important one which lists all of the legal papers that affect the title

 Closing the Loan

-- Promissory Note: This is the promise to pay back the full sum of the loan, according to the terms laid out by the note.
+- Promissory Note: This is a promise to pay back the full sum of the loan, according to the terms laid out by the note.

-- Truth in Lending Statement: A description of your interest rate, annual percentage rate, amount being financed, and the total cost over the life of the loan.
-Look this document over carefully.
+- Truth in Lending Statement: This is a description of your interest rate, annual percentage rate, amount being financed, and the total cost over the life of the loan.

 - Deed of Trust: This document states that you are putting your new home up as security against the debt you owe.